-Children respond differently to colors, depending on the children's personality and neurological makeup.
+Children respond differently to colors, depending on their personalities and neurological makeup.
 For example, neon or red colors may increase activity and decrease attentiveness in a child who is highly active.
 But those same colors may energize a nonsocial child and increase that child's participation in class.